thomaswilder/NEMO_activities/ORCA025/documentation.md

 MOOSE data:
 - `ida.file` are restart files.
 - `onm.nc.file` are ocean diagnostic files.
+Monthly.
+- `ond.nc.file` are daily diagnostic files.

 Testing out QG Leith with `field_def...` added to `ocean_ice` app ...
 This did not work.
 - Maybe change source for file in rose suite.
 This works, but for some reason the `field_def` file from `cfgs/SHARED` on MO repo is not the same one extracted in `cylc-run`.